 Sources:

-Why Medicare Patients are Unlikely to See the Prices Negotiated as Part of the IRA
+Why Medicare Patients are Unlikely to See the Benefits of IRA Medicare Drug Price Negotiations

 If you have a family member or you yourself receive drugs through Medicare, the names of the drugs negotiated will be familiar: they help prevent strokes, control diabetes, and help fight cancer – common conditions faced by the country’s growing over-65 population.
 In many cases, the costs of these drugs can be as significant a burden as the diseases they are meant to treat.
 So, if the government steps in and negotiates down the price for you and/ or your family member, that should be a good thing, right?